Planning Public Notification Service (formerly Organization Directory)

 - The City's Agenda Center has the latest agenda materials and minutes for the all City-County Boards and Commissions.

 - See also the Public Hearings and Notices page on the City Clerk's web site.

 - Agenda materials for the Durham City Council are available according to the City Clerk's schedule.

 - Agenda materials are available by the Friday before the meeting for the following (linked to their Agenda Center web page):

 - Agenda materials for the Durham County Board of County Commissioners are available on the County Commissioners' web page.

 - Notifications for Planning-related projects will contain links to the web page with more information.
-In general, you can find these projects listed on the Current Topics web page.

 For questions, please contact the Planning Department at Planning@DurhamNC.gov by email or at 919-560-4137, ext.
 28246.